As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 They occur widely in Oregon, where a favorite rockhounding site is Whistler Springs.
 Other popular areas are White Fir Springs in the Ochoco Mountains and Succour Creek Canyon in Oregon.

-TIP: The most challenging and time-consuming aspect of working with opals is cutting.
+TIP: Cutting is the most challenging and time-consuming aspect of working with opals.
 Check out the complete guide on cutting and polishing opals in the article below:

 How to Cut & Polish Opals: Follow These 9 Simple Steps